ruby-rdf/rdf-rdfa/README.markdown

   	  dc:description "A yellow rectangle with sharp corners." .

 ### Support for embedded N-Triples or Turtle
 If the document includes a `&lt;script&gt;` element having an `@type` attribute whose value matches that of a loaded RDF reader (text/ntriples and text/turtle are loaded if they are availble), the data will be extracted and added to the default graph.

-Additionally, if the `&lt;script&gt;` element has an `@id` attribute, the triples will be placed into a graph named by appending the value of `@id` as a frament of the base IRI of the input document.
 For example:

     <html>
       <body>
-        <script type="text/turtle" id="graph1"><![CDATA[
+        <script type="text/turtle"><![CDATA[
            @prefix foo:  <http://www.example.com/xyz#> .
            @prefix gr:   <http://purl.org/goodrelations/v1#> .
            @prefix xsd:  <http://www.w3.org/2001/XMLSchema#> .